vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 ```

 ### Point to Ethereum node
-In order to validate events happening on the Ethereum bridge, the Vega node needs to be connected to an Ethereum node.
+In order to validate events happening on the Ethereum bridge, the Vega node needs to be connected to an Ethereum archive node (rather than full node).
+The core software connects to the `eth_getLogs` endpoint, which is only available on archive nodes.
+This allows the Vega node to verify that an event happened on Ethereum (e.g: a deposit or a withdrawal).

 The Ethereum node address for the RPC endpoint needs to be set up in the configuration.

-Once you have an Ethereum node, insert the URL in `YOUR_VEGA_HOME/node/config.toml`, in the section:
+Once you have an Ethereum archive node, insert the URL in `YOUR_VEGA_HOME/node/config.toml`, in the section:

 ```toml
 [Ethereum]